ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 _FIXME: Shall we move this to another tutorial?
 Which one?_

-Let's assume we'd like `hello` to display its output as if it was a list of strings in Utop: `["hello"; "using"; "an"; "Opam"; "library"]`.
-To do that, we need a function turning a `string list` into a `string`, adding brackets, spaces and comas.
-Instead of defining it ourselves, we'll use a package to generate it automatically.
-We'll use `ppx_show` which was written by Thierry Martinez.
+Let's assume we'd like `hello` to display its output as if it was a list of strings in UTop: `["hello"; "using"; "an"; "opam"; "library"]`.
+To do that, we need a function turning a `string list` into a `string`, adding brackets, spaces, and commas.
+Instead of defining it ourselves, let's generate it automatically with a package.
+We'll use `ppx_show`, which was written by Thierry Martinez.
 Here is how to install it:
 ```shell
 $ opam install ppx_show
 ```

-Dune needs to be explained we are using it.
-Edit the `lib/dune` file to make it look like this:
+Dune needs to be explained that we are using it.
+Edit the `lib/dune` file to look like this:
 ```lisp
 (library
  (name hello)